effigies/openpgp4info/README.md

 I assume it was minimal, but I want to preserve the configuration needed to construct it.

 The proxy service was disabled on 5 October 2015.
+The site was shut down on 13 October 2015.

 ## About `openpgp4fpr`